See where we install traffic signals around the city.

 Learn more about Leading Pedestrian Intervals and where to find them across the City.

-Provincial Highways
+Provincial highways

 The BC Ministry of Transportation & Infrastructure (MOTI) owns and operates several provincial routes throughout the City, including: